From LUSEM to Lund Business School

 RQ20↗ says that USEM is world-famous for its research in Critical Management Studies (CMS) but notes that the regrowth of researchers in the field is not great.

-CMS, which has had a successful research episode, is coming to an end.
-That research is intradisciplinary in nature and method-oriented.
-The expected future marginal benefit of research in this field is low.
-The fact that CMS has a high status within LUSEM does not mean that this should be a long-term goal.
+The expected future marginal benefit of research in this field is low, and CMS's high status within LUSEM does not mean that this should be a long-term goal.

 The CMS area's most famous researcher - at LUSEM - Mats Alvesson has in several presentations said that Academia [is]: a hothouse of functional stupidity, a topic he has written↗ a lot about.